 The training is assessed throughout and is followed by shadowing shifts where you get to know the existing team and listen to practice before starting on the line yourself with colleagues listening in to your calls.

 There is a mid-way and a final review meeting to monitor progress and address any issues.

 “As a teacher, I apply elements of the support skills I used at the helpline daily.
 I now realise there is so much more than what presents on the surface.
 Patience, flexibility, signposting and adopting a supportive and caring approach are deeply effective in my employment.”

 We usually recruit for new volunteers every year.
 We’ve delayed our next intake of volunteers due to the restrictions around Covid-19, but we are keeping a list of people who may be interested to volunteer with us as soon as we’re able to plan another intake.
 If you would be interested in us contacting you when this happens, please contact us.
 Alternatively, follow us on social media or check on this page for updates.

 Want to find out more?

-Please contact Loraine Williams for more information about volunteering with Rape Crisis Scotland.
+For more information about volunteering with Rape Crisis Scotland, get in touch.